Blaizzy/mlx-embeddings/docs/Bottles.md

 ## Creation

-Bottles for `homebrew/core` formulae are created by [Brew Test Bot](Brew-Test-Bot.md) when a pull request is submitted.
+Bottles for `homebrew/core` formulae are created by [BrewTestBot](BrewTestBot.md) when a pull request is submitted.
 If the formula builds successfully on each supported platform and a maintainer approves the change, Brew Test Bot updates its `bottle do` block and uploads each bottle to [GitHub Packages](https://github.com/orgs/Homebrew/packages).

 By default, bottles will be built for the oldest CPU supported by the OS/architecture you're building for (Core 2 for 64-bit x86 operating systems).
 This ensures that bottles are compatible with all computers you might distribute them to.
 If you *really* want your bottles to be optimised for something else, you can pass the `--bottle-arch=` option to build for another architecture; for example, `brew install foo --build-bottle --bottle-arch=penryn`.
 Just remember that if you build for a newer architecture, some of your users might get binaries they can't run and that would be sad!